2025

 Anthony Yelverton-Updating the Legend

-Presented by Joan de Vries Kelley, Town of Lloyd Historian
+presented by Joan de Vries Kelley, Town of Lloyd Historian

-Presented by Joan de Vries Kelley, Town of Lloyd Historian
+presented by Joan de Vries Kelley, Town of Lloyd Historian

 Monday June 3rd